Careers With Us

 Responsibilities

-• Perform English to Singapore Sign Language (SgSL) and SgSL to English interpretation duties during and after office hours.
+• Perform English to Singapore Sign Language (SgSL) and SgSL to English interpretation duties which may fall during and after office hours and across various settings.

 • Ensure that interpretation services are delivered in a professional and ethical manner.